psychemedia/island-storynotes/worsley/richard_easy.md

 CHAP.
 I.

-Adventures of our bero at home and abroad.
-His lucky escape 8885 being assassinated at Paris, A  flight
+Adventures of our hero at home and abroad.
+His lucky escape being assassinated at Paris, A flight

 E hall now leave the lady for a short time to her private meditations, and accompany our hero to the capital.
 Upon his arrival here he was soon introduced to B persons of the first rank, who cherished his acquaintance on ac8: